nitinvarda/slideshow/README.md

 # slideshow

-## This is the preview of the final app
+## This is the preview of the final app.